udacity/cd0157-Server-Deployment-and-Containerization/README.md

 # Deploying a Flask API

-This is the project starter repo for the fourth course in the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): Server Deployment, Containerization, and Testing.
+This is the project starter repo for the course Server Deployment, Containerization, and Testing.

 In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.